Food and Beverage Sector Worker Study (FABS): Violence, bullying, and harassment in the food and beverage service industry

 • We are looking to recruit participants who:

-• experienced any kind of bullying, harassment, or violence while working.
+• have experienced any kind of bullying, harassment, or violence while working.

 • We know that women (cis and trans), gender diverse, 2SLGBQ+ people, BIPOC and im/migrant people are disproportionately negatively impacted as workers in the food and beverage service sector.
-Thus, we particularly welcome interviewing people from these communities.
+Thus, we particularly welcome participants from these communities.

 Background